james-stoup/emacs-org-mode-tutorial/README.md

              :empty-lines 0)
             ))

-By adding this in you can navigate to the exact line of code you want to reference and then create this
+This capture must be executed on the line of code you want to link to.
+When you create a code TODO you are generating a new TODO item, but you are also linking that TODO to that specific line of code.
+You can then easily visit that link to see what exactly you were referencing.

+Of course you could do this with any text file, not just code.
+If you were writing a book and wanted to mark a particular passage that you wanted to come back to later and rewrite, this would do nicely for you.

-<a id="orgd944a18"></a>
+<a id="orgf1681c3"></a>

 ## Configuration #5 - Meetings